spacesanjeet/Bisly/README.md

   <img src="https://forthebadge.com/images/badges/made-with-javascript.svg" />
 <br><br>

+<p>Bisly is a general purpose discord bot with commands ranging from general to moderation, and from fun to some cute animal commands.
+With over 30 commands, you won't regret using Bisly.<br>
+This new update comes with tons of bug fixes and with a bunch of new commands.
+Use feedback command <code>b!feedback [your feedback]</code> to inform about bugs and to give suggestions.</p>

 <p>You can get detailed list of commands using the help command <code>b!help</code> while you can also visit the official web page of Bisly at, https://bisly.glitch.com to view detailed list of all commands.</p>

-<p>Bisly is a general purpose discord bot with commands ranging from general to moderation, and from fun to some cute animal commands.
-With over 30 commands, you won't regret using Bisly.</p>

 Notes :-
 >1) For using the welcome-leave logs, there must be a channel named <code>welcome-bye</code> in the server.
 If the bots finds that channel, the command starts to work automatically.